Close Menu

 Toggle

-• Quiet Time Activities for Those Critical Video Calls
+• What Can a 2-Year-Old Do Independently?
+Quiet Activities for Video Calls

 • The Real Secret: Rotate Everything

-Most indoor activities for 2-year-olds that actually work are surprisingly simple and use stuff you already have at home.
+Most effective indoor activities are surprisingly simple and utilize items you already have at home.

-You don’t need to spend a fortune on fancy toys or Montessori subscriptions to get an hour of peace.
+You do not need to spend a fortune on fancy toys or Montessori kits to get an hour of focused work time.

 A Sturdy Stuffed Animal